mattmakai/fullstackpython.com/source/content/pages/08-testing/05-code-metrics.markdown

   source Python projects.
 Pricing is available for analyzing private repositories as well.

+* [Coveralls](https://coveralls.io) shows code coverage from test suites and other metrics to help developers improve the quality of their code.

 ## Code metrics resources
 * [Static Code Analizers for Python](http://doughellmann.com/2008/03/01/static-code-analizers-for-python.html)